mtconnect/vtech_learningfactory_tormach_adapter/Adapter/ReadMe.md

 ## Introduction

-*Please review ReadMe.md before this file for context.*
+*Please review ReadMe.md in this project's root directory before this file for context.*

 Partnered with The Association for Manufacturing Technologies (AMT), a team of undergraduate students in the Virginia Tech Learning Factory set out to develop an MTConnect adapter for the Tormach PCNC-1100 milling center.
 In this documentation, a brief overview of every step needed to complete this project will be provided.

 **NOTE: In this specific environment, the MTConnect Agent Version 1.8.0.3 was installed in a custom PC with the following specs:**
 - CPU: Intel Xeon E5-2650